What new lawyers need to know about LAWPRO’s mandatory professional liability insurance

 If you are engaged in private practice in Ontario, you will need to purchase coverage through LAWPRO.
 See below.

-If you are not in private practice and meet certain criteria, you are likely exempt from the mandatory insurance requirement.
-See the exempt lawyer FAQs below.
+If you are not in private practice and meet certain criteria, see Not going into private practice.

 Going into private practice.